QILINXIE02/reading-notes/201/class3.md

 *=: Multiplies the left operand by the right operand and assigns the result to the left operand.
 /=: Divides the left operand by the right operand and assigns the result to the left operand.
 %=: Calculates the remainder when the left operand is divided by the right operand and assigns the result to the left operand.

-Evaluating the Expression:
+4. Evaluating the Expression in javascript:

-javascript
-Copy code
-let a = 10;
+`let a = 10;
 let b = 'dog';
 let c = false;
+`
 // evaluate this
 (a + c) + b;

 In this expression, (a + c) is evaluated first, resulting in a number (10 + 0 = 10).
 Then, 10 + b is evaluated, which results in a string concatenation, so the final result would be the string '10dog'.
-Conditional Statement in JavaScript:

-A real-world example of when a conditional statement should be used is in a weather application.
+5. Conditional Statement in JavaScript: A real-world example of when a conditional statement should be used is in a weather application.
 You can use a conditional statement to check the current weather conditions (e.g., sunny, rainy, cloudy) and provide different actions or information to the user based on the condition.
 For example, you might display a message like "Bring an umbrella" if the weather is rainy, and "Enjoy the sunshine" if it's sunny.

 Use of a Loop in JavaScript:

-A loop is useful in JavaScript when you need to perform repetitive tasks, such as iterating over an array, processing a list of items, or executing a set of instructions multiple times.
+6. A loop is useful in JavaScript when you need to perform repetitive tasks, such as iterating over an array, processing a list of items, or executing a set of instructions multiple times.
 For example, you can use a for loop to go through each item in an array and perform a specific action on each item, like displaying their names or calculating their total.